 China’s Tea on the Tip of the Tongue: National Intangible Cultural Heritage, Scented Tea Production Skills, Zhang Yiyuan Jasmine Tea Production Skills

-Zhang Yiyuan jasmine tea is made using spring tea from oolong as the base tea, which is scented multiple times with jasmine flowers.
+Zhang Yiyuan jasmine tea is made using spring tea from Fujian oolong green tea as the base tea, which is scented multiple times with jasmine flowers.

 China's Tea on the Tip of the Tongue: National Intangible Cultural Heritage, Scented Tea Production Skills, Zhang Yiyuan Jasmine Tea Production Skills-1